researchstudio-sat/webofneeds/documentation/build-with-eclipse.md

 1. Create Server: File >> New >> Other >> Server
 2. Choose Tomcat and click *Next*
-3. Add node and owner and click finish
+3. Add node and owner and click finish (if you don't have these options, you probably did not install eclipse for Java EE)
 4. Add Server view: Window >> Show View >> Server
 5. Change server.xml: In Project Explorer >> Server >> "Your Server" >> open `server.xml` and add
 ```xml